naomizhangyy/BCRC-DSGroup/Yitu Wang/Weekly_Reports_5_30/Weekly Report.md

 Found a specific nn code using block-circulant and planned to learn it.

 ## Course PJ
-Computer Architecture Project: Wrote code for LRU algorithm for cache.replacement
+Computer Architecture Project: Wrote code for LRU algorithm for cache replacement

 # TO DO